Chalarangelo/30-seconds-of-code/snippets/Modal.md

 ### Modal

 Renders a Modal component, controllable through events.
+To use the component, import `Modal` only once and then display it by passing a boolean value to attribute `is-isVisible`.

-`keydownHandler`, is a method which handles all the Keyboard events.
+Define `keydownHandler`, a method which handles all the Keyboard events and according to your need you can dispatch any action like when Escape is pressed close modal.

 The Modal Component has following attributes: